Stalking the Billion-Footed Beast: Essay

-Reaction and criticism
+Reception

 Wolfe's essay caused an uproar among writers, literary critics and journalists.
 Three months after the essay appeared, author Robert Towers wrote in The New York Times, "I cannot offhand recall an article in a small magazine making a bigger splash in the literary pool than Tom Wolfe's manifesto..."
 For months after the essay, Wolfe appeared on television and on the lecture circuit defending and debating his thesis.
 While some critics agreed with Wolfe, others took issue with his essay, stating that he essentially had argued that other writers need to be more like himself.

 Critics also noted that while many authors wrote the sorts of books Wolfe criticized, there were countless authors like Don DeLillo or John le Carré, Louise Erdrich or Toni Morrison, who wrote realism and were critically praised.
-The Times described the essay as "one part serious argument with two parts calculated provocation," noting that the essay had helped continue discussion (and boost sales) of Bonfire of the Vanities.
+The Times described the essay as "one part serious argument with two parts calculated provocation," noting that the essay had helped continue discussion (and boost sales) of The Bonfire of the Vanities.
 Others were outright dismissive, with author Jim Harrison opining that Wolfe's ideas were "the Babbitry of art in a new, white suit."

 Wolfe wrote later works in the genre of "fictional novels," 1998's A Man in Full and 2004's I Am Charlotte Simmons.
 The essay launched a feud between Wolfe and other prominent literary figures that never ended.
 In 2000, he called John Irving, John Updike and Norman Mailer, "the three stooges" in response to their criticisms of his novels.
 Irving, for example, had dismissed Wolfe's work as "yak" and "journalistic hyperbole."
 Similar name-calling surrounded the release of I Am Charlotte Simmons.
 The essay was also cited and critiqued in Jonathan Franzen's essay "Perchance to Dream".